suzto/StarterCards/samples/video_three/README.md

-# Course Video
+# Standard Video

 ## Summary

-The <b>Course Video Card</b> is a versatile and robust card designed to serve as an individual component or hub for video or learning content.
-Whether you’re offering a series of courses, tutorials, or informative clips, this card can be tailored to your specific needs.
-Customize titles, descriptions, and author information to create engaging viewing experiences.
+The <b>Standard Video Card</b> Get straight to the point with this compact design.
+From tech updates to creative inspiration, this card delivers.
+Tap the overflow menu for more options—bookmark, share, or dive deeper.

 _bot-sent_ card example: